Publicidad programática

 Normally, advertisers choose this type of deal when they need to reach a specific audience, and the volume of impressions cannot be guaranteed.
 These advertisers often need flexibility and want to ensure their campaign only reaches their target audience.

-For publishers, this is a great opportunity to have comfort in knowing that the impressions will be purchased at a fixed price without the risk of underselling.
+For publishers, this is a great opportunity to feel comfortable knowing that the impressions will be purchased at a fixed price without the risk of underselling.

-One example of an ad buying platform with preferred deals is Criteo.
+One example of an ad-buying platform with preferred deals is Criteo.
 Advertisers can access Criteo’s proprietary ad formats that will help them drive reach for specific products.
 Campaigns for preferred deals operate under a CPM model.
-Advertisers have the flexibility to choose which specific pages, products, creatives, and audiences they want to target, and they can create their ads based on the rate card and available inventory of the retailer.
+Advertisers have the flexibility to choose which specific pages, products, creatives, and audiences they want to target, and they can create their ads based on the rate card and retailer’s available inventory.

 Criteo’s Commerce Display ad